mplex/multigraph/README.md

 ### Ploting the Multigraph

-Now we plot this network with the `multigraph` function:
+We plot this network with the `multigraph` function:

 ```{r }
 multigraph(floflies)